For the most scenic things to do in Dingle, check out our guide.

 Ireland has been full of beautiful scenery and wonderful surprises.
-We realized we could easily spend months here just slowly coasting around the entire country just for the scenery alone.
-We spent a good portion of our 25 days along the Wild Atlantic Way stopping at one incredible coastal town after another.
+You could easily spend months here just slowly coasting around the entire country to enjoy the scenery.

-There is one place in particular that just seemed to get better and more beautiful every second we explored, the Dingle Peninsula.
+There is one place in particular that just seemed to get better and more beautiful every second we explored, and that’s the Dingle Peninsula.
+Our drive around the whole area just led us from one scenic thing to another!

-This scenic coastal drive along the Dingle Peninsula is probably one of our favorite experiences from our Ireland trip.
+Our Dingle Peninsula drive is probably one of our favorite things to do in Ireland.
 Best done by car you could easily spend an entire day stopping along the drive for breathtaking views, ancient ruins, petting sheep, and of course eating.
 Words and photos cannot serve this drive justice, but we will try anyway.

 Another ancient structure you can check out would be Gallarus Oratory.
 This ancient stone building over 1200 years old was used as a place of worship for the local farmers.